jbcodeforce/shift_left_utils/docs/command.md

 * `report-running-statements`: Assess for a given table, what are the...
 * `undeploy`: From a given sink table, this command goes...
 * `prepare`: Execute the content of the sql file, line...
-* `init-integration-test`: Initialize the integration test for a...
 * `analyze-pool-usage`: Analyze compute pool usage and assess...

 ### `pipeline build-metadata`